 Rebecca works as a tutor for apprentices following careers into marketing and fundraising.
 She is a qualified teacher but spent a lot of her career in marketing roles across various Yorkshire museums.
 Rebecca has experience in community development and believes in the central role libraries play in where we live and how they contribute to wellbeing and feeling connected.
 She would like to support Explore with building a sustainable future through getting more people involved in their work, through volunteering and fundraising.

-Director Nominated by City of York Council
+Director nominated by City of York Council

 Joe Fricker